-2.1 Lidar Stations
+2.1 Lidar stations

 Data from five offshore lidar stations were used to train and validate the models in this analysis (locations shown in Fig. 2).
-Three stations (E05 Hudson North, E05 Hudson South West, and E06 Hudson South) are freely available from OceanTech Services/Det Norske Veritas (DNV) under contract to New York State Energy Research and Development Authority (NYSERDA) and are located in the New York Bight Call Areas.
-The other two stations are on the California coast at Humboldt (Krishnamurthy and Sheridan, 2023a) and Morro Bay (Krishnamurthy and Sheridan, 2023b) and those data are freely available from the Department of Energy-funded Wind Data Hub.
-All lidar stations provide 10-minute data including surface wind speed, surface wind direction, wind profiles ranging between 40 m and 200 m at intervals of 20 m, surface air temperature, sea surface temperature, and surface pressure; all of which are considered in this analysis.
-In total, there are 276,577 10-minute profiles that are used to train and validate the model with 35% of the data coming from Hudson North, 31% from Hudson South, 15% from Hudson South West, 4% from Morro Bay, and 15% from Humboldt.
-Additional lidar buoy data from the Atlantic Shores Offshore Wind (ASOW) 4 and 6 stations were used as an independent test set that was not used in the model training or validation.
-These included 14,531 and 36,659 profiles from ASOW-4 and ASOW-6, respectively, provided at 10-minute intervals.
+Three stations (E05 Hudson North, E05 Hudson South West, and E06 Hudson South) are freely available from Ocean Tech Services/Det Norske Veritas (DNV) under contract to the New York State Energy Research and Development Authority (NYSERDA) and are located in the New York Bight call areas.
+The other two stations are on the Californian coast at Humboldt (Wind Data Hub, 2022a, 2022b) and Morro Bay (Wind Data Hub, 2020, 2021), and those data are freely available from the Wind Data Hub, funded by the Department of Energy.
+All lidar stations provide 10 min data, including surface wind speed, surface wind direction, wind profiles ranging between 40 and 200 m at intervals of 20 m, surface air temperature, sea surface temperature, and surface pressure, all of which are considered in this analysis.
+In total, there are 276 577 profiles spanning 10 min that are used to train and validate the model, with 35 % of the data coming from Hudson North, 31 % from Hudson South, 15 % from Hudson South West, 4% from Morro Bay, and 15% from Humboldt.
+Additional lidar buoy data from the Atlantic Shores Offshore Wind (ASOW) 4 and 6 stations were used as an independent test set that was not used in the model training or validation (Atlantic Shores Offshore Wind, 2023a, b, c, d).
+These included 14 531 and 36 659 profiles from ASOW-4 and ASOW-6, respectively, provided at 10 min intervals.
 Each of the seven stations provided data over a different time period within the range of August 2019 to January 2023 (Table 1).